buildtesters/buildtest/docs/writing_buildspecs/customize_shell.rst

     .. command-output:: buildtest build -b tutorials/python-shell.yml

-    Take note in the generated test script, we simply call a python script that will contain the python code defined in the ``run`` section
+    Take note in the generated test script, we simply call a python script

     .. command-output:: cat $(buildtest path -t circle_area)
         :shell:

-    The python script is located in the stage directory, we can retrieve the path to this file using the following expression ``$(buildtest path -s circle_area)/circle_area.py`` and ``cat`` the content.
+    The python script will contain content specified in the ``run`` section.
+This script is located in the stage directory, we can retrieve the path to this file using the following expression ``$(buildtest path -s circle_area)/circle_area.py`` and then view the content via ``cat``.

+    .. command-output:: ls -l $(buildtest path -s circle_area)/circle_area.py
+        :shell:

     .. command-output:: cat $(buildtest path -s circle_area)/circle_area.py
         :shell: